apache/trafficserver-ingress-controller/charts/README.md

 # Helm support
 This is the ats-ingress chart repository for Helm V3.
-It contains chart for ats-ingress, which contains pods for
+It contains Helm chart for ats-ingress, which contains the following -
 - Apache Traffic Server + Ingress Controller
 - fluentd v1.6
 - trafficserver_exporter v0.3.3